aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/j2k/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from J2K(Wavelet Compressed Image)" %}}
-Aspose.Imaging allows automate a lot of conversions from J2K to other formats on .NET platform.
-A J2K file is an image that is compressed using the wavelet compression instead of DCT compression.
+<p align=justify>Aspose.Imaging allows automate a lot of conversions from J2K to other formats on .NET platform.
+A J2K file is an image that is compressed using the wavelet compression instead of DCT compression.</p>
 <br/>
 Full list of supported conversions from J2K:
 {{% /blocks/products/pf/feature-page-section %}}